-Training if you couldn’t tell by now, is the most important overall thing you can do to ensure an all-round well-behaved obedient husky.
+Training if you couldn’t tell by now, is the most important overall thing you can do to ensure an all-around well-behaved obedient husky.

 Perhaps one of the worst mistakes a new puppy owner makes is thinking they need to wait to start training, or that they “have time”.

-Huskies are a super high energy breed that needs to be properly exercised in order to be well-behaved.
+Huskies are a super high-energy breed that needs to be properly exercised to be well-behaved.

 Huskies can run up to 100 miles per day, without much trouble.
 This instantly gives you a clear understanding of what we are talking about when we say “energy”

-This high energy breed can become frustrated if adequate exercise is not given to them on a daily basis.
+This high-energy breed can become frustrated if adequate exercise is not given to them daily.
 Frustration can lead to destructive and aggressive behavior.

-Huskies should receive around 2 hours of intense exercise per day in order to release their energy and be sufficiently stimulated.
+Huskies should receive around 2 hours of intense exercise per day to release their energy and be sufficiently stimulated.

-It’s also a good idea to have interactive toys and administer obedience training on a daily basis for mental stimulation.
-Another important requirement for this intelligent breed.
+It’s also a good idea to have interactive toys and administer obedience training daily for mental stimulation is an other important requirement for this intelligent breed.

 Start socializing early on

-One super important part of any puppies development is proper socialization from a young age.
+One super important part of any puppy’s development is proper socialization from a young age.

 Proper socialization has a big impact on preventing aggressive behavior in your husky later on.

-Socialization helps your puppy learn than other dogs and people are there to be friendly and not a threat.
+Socialization helps your puppy learn more that other dogs and people are there to be friendly and not a threat.
 A well-socialized dog better gets along with all other dogs and people for their whole life.